 Boaters are strongly encouraged to participate in boat safety and training programs taught by the Red Cross, U.S. Coast Guard Auxiliary, DNR, and volunteer instructors.
 Boaters should remember:

 Dane County Ordinance Chapter 71 requires certain motorized vehicles operated on lakes within Dane County to be equipped with flotation.
-Learn more on the Dane County Sheriff's Office website.
+Learn more on the following webpages:

 Aquatic Invasive Species (AIS) are non native plants or animals whose presence can cause severe damage to local ecosystems, industry and tourism.
 Dane County lakes and waterways contain a number of AIS and therefore, there are state laws that must be followed.